spdobest/KotlinWorld/COROUTINES.md

 **Launch vs Async in Kotlin Coroutines**

-The difference is that the launch{} does not return anything and the async{}returns an instance of Deferred<T>, which has an await()function that returns the result of the coroutine like we have future in Java in which we do future.get() to the get the result.
+The difference is that the launch{} does not return anything and the async{}returns an instance of Deferred<T>, which has an await()spm.kotlin.world.function that returns the result of the coroutine like we have future in Java in which we do future.get() to the get the result.

 fun fetchUserAndSaveInDatabase() {
     // fetch user from network